-The table below presents the amount of level 3 assets, and ranges and weighted averages of significant unobservable inputs used to value the firm's level 3 cash instruments.
+The table below presents the amount of level 3 assets, and ranges and weighted averages of significant unobservable inputs used to value substantially all of the firm's level 3 cash instruments.

 Level 3 Assets and Range of Significant

 Unobservable Inputs (Weighted Average)

-\$ in millions as of June 2016
+\$ in millions as of December 2017

-Loans and securities backet d by commercial real estate \$595
+Loans and securities backed b y commercial real estate

+Level 3 assets \$229

-Yield 6.0% to 24.0% (15.3%)
+Yield 7.2% to 22.0% (16.3%)

-Recovery rate 10.3% to 92.3% (55.9%)
+Recovery rate 24.4% to 84.7% (56.0%)

-Duration (years) 0.9 to 6.4 (2.3)
+Duration (years) 1.0 to 6.1 (3.1)

-Basis (points) (8) to 4 ((2))

-Securities backed by reside ntial real estate \$603
+Loans and securities backed b y residential real estate

+Level 3 assets \$328

-Yield 3.5% to 13.3% (7.3%)
+Yield 3.3% to 10.0% (6.5%)

-Cumulative loss rate 8.1% to 45.2% (26.3%)
+Cumulative loss rate 12.5% to 43.0% (22.2%)

-Duration (years) 1.5 to 14.3 (7.6)
+Duration (years) (years) 3.0 to 13.4 (9.2)

-Equities and convertible del bentures \$620

-Multiples 0.8x to 10.1x (4.9x)

-Discount rate/yield 6.5% to 30.0% (11.7%)

-Other cash instruments \$912
+Corporate loans and debt secu rities

+Level 3 assets \$633

-Yield 1.3% to 27.5% (13.5%)
+Yield 4.7% to 20.0% (9.7%)

-Recovery rate 0.0% to 70.0% (63.1%)
+Recovery rate 0.0% to 70.0% (65.4%)

-Duration (years) 1.0 to 9.5 (3.2)
+Duration (years) 0.5 to 5.4 (3.7)

+Equity securities

+Level 3 assets Level 3 assets \$464

+Multiples 2.7x to 20.4x (6.3x)

+Discount rate/yield 6.5% to 20.0% (11.2%)

 - Ranges represent the significant unobservable inputs that were used in the valuation of each type of cash instrument. - Weighted averages are calculated by weighting each input by the relative fair value of the cash instruments. - The ranges and weighted averages of these inputs are not representative of the appropriate inputs to use when calculating the fair value of any one cash instrument.
-For example, the highest multiple for private equity investments is appropriate for valuing a specific private equity investment but may not be appropriate for valuing any other private equity investment.
-Accordingly, the ranges of inputs do not represent uncertainty in, or possible ranges of, fair value measurements of the firm's level 3 cash instruments. - Increases in yield, discount rate, duration or cumulative loss rate used in the valuation of the firm's level 3 cash instruments would result in a lower fair value measurement, while increases in recovery rate, basis or multiples would result in a higher fair value measurement.
-Due to the distinctive nature of each of the firm's level 3 cash instruments, the interrelationship of inputs is not necessarily uniform within each product type. - Equities and convertible debentures include private equity investments.
+For example, the highest multiple for private equity securities is appropriate for valuing a specific private equity security but may not be appropriate for valuing any other private equity security.
+Accordingly, the ranges of inputs do not represent uncertainty in, or possible ranges of, fair value measurements of the firm's level 3 cash instruments. - Increases in yield, discount rate, duration or cumulative loss rate used in the valuation of the firm's level 3 cash instruments would result in a lower fair value measurement, while increases in recovery rate or multiples would result in a higher fair value measurement.
+Due to the distinctive nature of each of the firm's level 3 cash instruments, the interrelationship of inputs is not necessarily uniform within each product type.

-- Loans and securities backed by commercial real estate, securities backed by residential real estate and other cash instruments are valued using discounted cash flows, and equities and convertible debentures are valued using market comparables and discounted cash flows. - The fair value of any one instrument may be determined using multiple valuation techniques.
+- Equity securities includes private equity securities and convertible debentures. - Loans and securities backed by commercial and residential real estate, corporate loans and debt securities and other cash instruments are valued using discounted cash flows, and equity securities are valued using market comparables and discounted cash flows. - The fair value of any one instrument may be determined using multiple valuation techniques.
 For example, market comparables and discounted cash flows may be used together to determine fair value.
 Therefore, the level 3 balance encompasses both of these techniques.

-Transfers Between Levels of the Fair Value Hierarchy Transfers between levels of the fair value hierarchy are reported at the beginning of the reporting period in which they occur.
+Transfers Between Levels of the Fair Value Hierarchy

+Transfers between levels of the fair value hierarchy are reported at the beginning of the reporting period in which they occur.

-During the six months ended June 2016, transfers into level 2 from level 1 of cash instruments were \$93 million, reflecting transfers of public equity securities primarily due to decreased market activity in these instruments.
-Transfers into level 1 from level 2 of cash instruments during the six months ended June 2016 were \$91 million, reflecting transfers of public equity securities due to increased market activity in these instruments.
+During 2017, transfers into level 2 from level 1 of cash instruments were \$14 million, reflecting transfers of public equity securities due to decreased market activity in these instruments.
+Transfers into level 1 from level 2 of cash instruments during 2017 were \$8 million, reflecting transfers of public equity securities due to increased market activity in these instruments.